It's tibbletime v0.0.2: Time-Aware Tibbles, New Functions, Weather Analysis and More

 column for further grouping or labeling operations.

 Let’s visualize to see if we can gain any insights.
-Wow, San Fran maintained a constant cool average of 60 degrees in the hottest month of the year!
+Wow, San Fran maintained a constant cool average of 60 degrees in the hottest month

 Period and rolling correlations